Shanghai at a Glance

 Moving to Shanghai

-Both Chinese and foreign residents have described this metropolis in extravagant terms: “Pearl of the Orient”, “Gateway to the World”, “Dragon’s Head”, or “Paris of the East” – nicknames that will make your plan of moving to Shanghai appear even more exciting.
-However fascinating the city might seem, one shouldn’t romanticize it, but rather appreciate its interesting, albeit turbulent history that has made Shanghai what it is today.
+Both Chinese residents and expats have described this metropolis in extravagant terms: “Pearl of the Orient”, “Gateway to the World”, “Dragon’s Head”, or “Paris of the East” – nicknames that will make your plan of moving to Shanghai appear even more exciting.
+However fascinating the city might seem, one shouldn’t romanticize it, but rather appreciate the interesting, albeit turbulent history that has made Shanghai what it is today.

 The Pearl of the Orient